adrianmrozo/ds/reports/project3.md

 Now the container is running locally.
 To **run it on a server**, we do the following:

 To build a server we use pgadmin4.
-Therefore we biuld another .yml file, called pgadmin.yml:
+Therefore we build another .yml file, called pgadmin.yml: